filakhtov/gentoo-use-docs/sys-apps/util-linux.md

 # sys-apps/util-linux

+### audit
+Pass the `--with-audit` option to the configure script.
+Enable support for Kernel auditing in `login` and `hwclock` utilities. `login` will produce auditing messages on successful and failed login attempts, and `hwclock` will do so when the hardware clock is changed.

+It is safe to disable this flag if no auditing support is necessary.

 ### build
 This flag is used by Gentoo team when building and bootstrapping early stage images.
 Under the hood this flag will exclude [sys-apps/systemd](systemd.md) from dependencies regardless if `systemd` USE flag is set or not.